3 min read

 As planning processes evolve to meet these new standards, Regional Transmission Organizations (RTO) and Independent System Operators (ISO) should also work to maximize existing transmission and ensure their updated regional planning processes properly account for and leverage independently developed merchant lines in their regions, particularly those designated as national priority lines.
 Optimizing existing connections between regions (making the best use of the infrastructure we already have) will reduce costs for consumers and make the system more efficient.
 And leveraging lines funded and built by private industry means ratepayers only pay for transmission in the places it is needed most.

 For example, Invenergy’s Grain Belt Express transmission line has been approved by four Midwestern states, is a covered project on the Federal Infrastructure Permitting Dashboard, addresses needs identified in the Department of Energy’s National Transmission Needs Study, and is sited in a preliminarily designated National Interest Electric Transmission Corridor.
 The project will provide much needed, geographically diverse energy and capacity in a portion of the Midwest grid that is woefully short.
 Yet, the Midwestern grid operator MISO has proceeded with two consecutive rounds of transmission planning to address the same issue on its system – planning that fails to appropriately factor in this nationally significant project.
 The result is over $2 billion dollars in duplicative transmission investment for MISO ratepayers, costs that the private sector is already bearing.
-Failure by RTOs to act on these policy gaps are resulting in higher costs for ratepayers and a less efficient system, as well as foregone economic development opportunities for communities of all types.

 Congress also has a role to play by passing legislation to give FERC authority and direction to implement some of the most important changes needed.
 For example, legislation could require that FERC implement minimum transfer capability and interregional planning requirements.
 Previous legislation like the BIG WIRES Act have served as a road map for these kinds of legislative directives, which would have a real impact on industry’s ability to get these lines built, lower costs, and improve reliability.
 Congress could also pass legislation that requires FERC to implement optimization standards for lines between regions to ensure lines that exist or will exist in the near future are used in the most efficient manner.